awpratten/awpratten.github.io/content/_index.md

 I've always had an interest in creating and recording music.
 Even as a young teen, I was experimenting creating music using multiple cassette decks to simulate overdubbing.
 Things changed significantly when I was able to purchase an early 4 track cassette recorder (Fostex X15).
 I used that Fostex extensively to record both my own music as well as create demo tracks for area bands.

 In addition to my own solo efforts I have collaborated with a number of different people over the years.
-The most notable collaborations being [Bits of Food (aka BOF)](/Projects/bitsoffood), [Baku](/Projects/baku), and [Name with No Sound](/Projects/namewithnosound).
+The most notable collaborations being [Bits of Food (aka BOF)](/Projects/bitsoffood), [Baku](/Projects/baku), [Name with No Sound](/Projects/namewithnosound), and more recently [Magic Daffodils](/Projects/magicdaffodils)

 You can read about my musical [projects and collaborations](/Projects) here.